sccbioinformatics/SCC-LS2-docs/docs/index.md

 ### 4) Request a Static IP address

 As a further layer of security we employ IP addrss filtering to make sure only authorised users cann see a connection to LS2.
-While the above is being done, contact [LDC](mailto:servicedesk@lu.se) and request a fixed IP address for your VPN.
+While the above is being done, contact LDC (servicedesk@lu.se) and request a fixed IP address for your VPN.
 When you have this, email it to Shamit for communicaton to LUNARC so it can be whitelisted.

 ### 5) Setup the VPN on your laptop/workstation